 For More Information

-The psychology undergraduate program has offices in Austin Peay 307.
-The suite includes Sandy Thomas (AP 307A), who is our point person for registration issues (adds/drops) and most other paperwork related to the major.
+The Psychology Department Undergraduate Office is a centralized source of assistance for Psychology and Neuroscience majors.
+Our office is located in Austin Peay 307 and includes our administrative support professional, Sandy Thomas (AP 307A), who is the point person for registration issues (adds/drops) and most other paperwork related to the major.

 For questions about the psychology or neuroscience curriculum, as well as planning for internships, study abroad, or laboratory credit, visit our Psychology Advising Center is also located in Austin Peay 307.
 Log into GradesFirst via MyUTK to schedule an appointment with a departmental advisor or email the center at email@example.com.